ApplePieCodes/maylib/README.md

 While Maylib is based on raylib, it is not a fork.
 I just used raylib as a reference

 ## TODOS
+- tomorrow: implement more of rshapes starting from DrawEllipse
 - Switch font rendering to [fontdue](https://docs.rs/fontdue-sdl2/0.3.2/fontdue_sdl2/)

 ### Features